philsbln/draft-tiesel-taps-communitgrany/draft-tiesel-taps-communitgrany.md

 Communication Units vs. Layering
 --------------------------------
 When reasoning about network systems, layering traditionally has been the main guidance on where functionality is placed.
 Looking at modern systems, the classical concept of layers and their mapping to protocols becomes blurry.
+Protocols can operate on different granularities of communication units, i.e., the semantic units such as messages that the protocols distinguish.
+These communication units often do not match the PDUs used by the protocols, e.g., TCP segments do not necessarily align with messages at the application layer.

 In this document, we do not want to take a protocol-centric perspective, but we focus on mechanisms a multi-access system is composed of and the communication units they operate on.
 This has several advantages:

 - We can much easier abstract from the protocols used and look